Penywaun

 Penywaun (also in Pen-y-waun) is a community, electoral ward and north-western suburb of Aberdare in the Cynon Valley within the county borough of Rhondda Cynon Taf, Wales.
 At the 2011 census, the population of the ward was registered as 3,063.

 Etymology

-Penywaun derives from two common Welsh toponyms "Pen" meaning top or head and "Gwaun" meaning moorland.
+The term "Penywaun" derives from two common Welsh toponyms "Pen" meaning top or head and "Gwaun" meaning moorland.
 Writing in 1887, Thomas Morgan states that the toponym (which he spells "Penwaun") indicates the end of the moor known as the Hirwaun Gwrgant or Gwrgan's "Waun".

 Background

 Much of the local housing was built by the local Aberdare urban district council after the Second World War in several stages, starting with simple pre-fabricated houses.